Brand24: Turn to media monitoring

 In May 2007, CR Media Consulting merged with Internet Group.
 The latter filed for bankruptcy in August 2010.
-Meanwhile, Sadowski, Wierzejewski, Wnukiewicz, and Szymański worked on a proprietary solution that collects and synthesizes data on selected brands, products, and services from all available online searches.
+Meanwhile, Sadowski, Wierzejewski, Wnukiewicz, and Szymański worked on a proprietary solution to collect and synthesize data on brands, products, and services from all available online searches.

-In the summer of 2011, the four partners launched a prototype monitoring tool Brand24, which updated every few minutes.
-It also measures monthly unique users or website views, as well as followers or contacts on social media.
-In August 2011, during closed beta testing with 1,000 users, the publicly traded company CAM Media (later rebranded as Larq) acquired a 30 percent stake in Brand24.
+In the summer of 2011, the four partners launched a prototype of a monitoring tool named Brand24, which updated every few minutes.
+It measured monthly Unique users or website views, as well as followers or contacts on social media.
+In August 2011, during beta testing with 1,000 users, the publicly traded company CAM Media (later rebranded to Larq) acquired a 30-percent stake in Brand24 the company.

-On September 12, 2011, the company began selling the Brand24 system from its Warsaw office.
+On September 12, 2011, it began selling the Brand24 system.
 By the end of the year, 62 customers were using it.
-According to the Antyweb blog, the tool stands out for its quality of workmanship and clear interface.
-The social-listening technology of still a young startup was already being adopted by national media outlets and researchers analyzing online brand presence, including studies measuring quantity and quality of online discussions about Poland's major supermarket chains, and Polish banks.
+According to a blogger, the tool stood out for its quality of workmanship and clear interface.
+The social-listening technology of a young startup was already being adopted by national media outlets and researchers who analyzed online brand presence, through quantity and quality of discussions about Poland's supermarket chains, and banks.

-In April 2012, angel investor Andrzej Zydorowicz from the investment-fund group Altus acquired a 5% stake in the company for PLN 200,000, valuing the startup at PLN 4 million.
-In 2013, Brand24's customer base exceeded 300.
+In April 2012, an angel investor of an investment-fund group Altus acquired a 5% stake in Brand24 for PLN 200,000, valuing the startup at PLN 4 million.
+In 2013, its customer base exceeded 300.

 International expansion

-In March 2013, the first stage of Brand24's international expansion was its entry into the Indonesian market, and in 2014, an updated version of the tool became available in the U.S. and Germany.
-In 2015, the full global version of Brand24 was used in over 20 countries.
-It differs from the Polish one, focused on the "Polish Internet," in parameters, functions, and data collection method.
-The international version collects and stores data from across the internet.
+In March 2013, Brand24 began its international expansion with the Indonesian market, and in 2014, an updated version of the monitoring tool became available in the U.S. and Germany.
+In 2015, the global version of Brand24 was used in over 20 countries.
+It differed from the Polish, focused on the "Polish Internet," in parameters, functions, and data collection method.
+The international version collected and stored data from across the internet.

-In the fall of 2015, the first international partners to use Brand24 included The Black Sheep Agency, a brand strategy agency running Michelle Obama office's public-awareness campaign Better Make Room, as well as over 1,000 other companies.
+In the fall of 2015, amongst Brand24's first 1,000 international companies, was a brand strategy agency that ran Michelle Obama office's public-awareness campaign Better Make Room.

 In December 2015, the investment fund Inovo invested PLN 1.4 million in Brand24, in exchange for a 5% stake, valuing the company at PLN 28 million.
-In January 2016, Venture Inc. a fund owned by the creators of a tool LiveChat, invested in an 11.5% stake in Brand24.
-The CEO of LiveChat Software (later rebranded as Text) Mariusz Ciepły joined Brand24's supervisory board.
+In January 2016, Venture Inc. a fund owned by the creators of LiveChat, invested in an 11.5% stake in Brand24.
+Mariusz Ciepły, the CEO of LiveChat Software (later rebranded to Text) joined Brand24's supervisory board.
 In September 2017, of nearly 2,000 customers from 85 countries, 63 percent were from Poland.
 With PLN 5.38 million in net revenue, the company reported a net loss of PLN 389,000.